A quick guide to selling on Amazon in the UK (2026 update)

 Is it worth selling on Amazon?

 Amazon Marketplace is one of the largest online sales platforms in the UK.
-According to Amazon’s SME Impact Report, more than 85,000 UK small businesses sold on its website in 2021 (up 25 per cent on 2020).
+There are more than 100,000 UK small and medium businesses selling on Amazon in the UK.

 A few benefits include: